EmanueleBoa/PyNeuralNet/README.md

 * `'Softmax'`: layer with Softmax activation function.
 Used for classification problems as output layer.

 When created, weights and biases of the layers are initialized with the normalized Xavier initialization.

+## 2. Training and validation of the network

+This chapter will guide you to train and validate your neural network.

+### Data set and target output
+For training and validating the network you need to build a data set consisting of examples of input vectors with known output.
+Specifically, you will need a list (or a numpy array) containing the examples, and a list (or numpy array) with the corresponding target outputs.
+Suppose we call the first list `dataset` an the second one `target`.
+They must be built such that `target[i]` is the target output of the example `dataset[i]`.

+For a classification problem, the target output is simply a label indicating the class to which the input vector belongs.
+It must be an integer between `0` and `c-1`, where `c` is the total number of classes you wish to distinguish.

+For a regression problem, the target output is simply the value of the function you wish to approximate corresponding to the given example.

+### Training the network
+The training consists in optimizing the parameters of the networks based on the information contained in a training set of data.
+This is done by iteratively minimizing an error function with a minimization algorithm.

+The class `NeuralNet` uses either the _sum of squares_ error function or the _cross-entropy_ error function, depending on the type of the output layer and the scope of the network.
+Two stochastic minimization algorithms are implemented: Stochastic Gradient Descent (SGD) and Adam [Kingma, Diederik, and Jimmy Ba.
+“Adam: A method for stochastic optimization.” arXiv preprint arXiv:1412.6980 (2014)].

+#### Setting the parameters for the training
+You can set the parameters for the training with the method `set_training_param`.
+The argument taken by this method is a list of optional keyworded variables:
+* `solver`: is the algorithm for parameters optimization.
+You can choose between `"sgd"` (Stochastic Gradient Descent) or `"adam"`.
+If not specified, it is set to `"sgd"` by default.
+* `learning_rate`: the learning rate used in the optimization process.
+If not specified, it is set to `0.01` by default.
+* `momentum`: a positive number between 0 and 1.
+If specified, a momentum term is used.
+Only used when solver is `"sgd"`.
+* `weight_decay`: a positive number.
+If specified, a weight decay (L2 penalty regularization term) is used.
+If not specified, it is set to `0` by default.
+* `beta1`: exponential decay rate for estimates of first moment vector in adam, should be in [0, 1).
+If not specified, it is set to `0.9` by default.
+Only used when solver is `"adam"`.
+* `beta2`: exponential decay rate for estimates of second moment vector in adam, should be in [0, 1).
+If not specified, it is set to `0.99` by default.
+Only used when solver is `"adam"`.
+* `epsilon`: value for numerical stability in adam.
+If not specified, it is set to `1e-8` by default.
+Only used when solver is `"adam"`.
+* `batchsize`: an integer indicating the size of the batches when using a batched version of gradient descent.
+If not specified, it is set to `1` by default.
+* `training_rounds`: an integer indicating the number of times the data set is used for the training.
+If not specified, it is set to `1` by default.
+* `return_error`: boolean.
+If `True` a list with the error during the training is returned by the method that performs the training.
+If not specified, it is set to `True` by default.

+Here is an example of how to use the method:

+`net.set_training_param(solver="sgd", learning_rate=0.1, momentum=0.9, return_error=True, batchsize=10, training_rounds=10)`

+#### Parameters choice
+The optimal choice of the parameters depends on the specific problem.
+You should be particularly careful when choosing the learning rate.
+If this parameter is too low, then the learning is going to be very slow, while if it is too large, divergent oscillations (and overflows) may result.

+#### Training
+The training is performed using the method `trainOnDataset(dataset, target)`, which takes as inputs a list of examples, `dataset`, and a list of target outputs, `target`.

+Here is an example of how to use the method:

+`net.set_training_param(learning_rate=0.5, momentum=0.9, return_error=True, batchsize=10, training_rounds=10)`

+`train_error = net.trainOnDataset(training_set, training_target)`

+In this example `return_error=True` and, hence, the method `trainOnDataset` returns a list with the error.

+### Validation of the network (for classification only)
+Validating the network consists in evaluating its performance on a new set of examples, usually called _validation set_.
+In a classification problem, the performance, or accuracy, is measured as the percentage of correctly classified examples.

+The methods presented in the following are meant to be used only for classification problems.

+#### Validation
+The validation of the network can be performed with the method `validate`, which takes as inputs a list of examples and a list of target outputs, and returns the score, i.e. the percentage of correctly classified examples.

+Here is an example of how to use the method:

+`validation_score = net.validate(validation_set, validation_target)`

+#### Training and validation with only one date set
+If you have only one data set, you can split it into two separate data sets, one for the training and one for the validation of the network.

+This can be done with the method `trainAndValidate(dataset, target, fraction)` which takes as inputs a data set and its corresponding target outputs, randomly splits it into a training set and a validation set, and performs the training and the validation of the network.
+The method returns a list with the error during the training (if `return_error` is set to `True`), the score on the training set, and the score of the validation set.

+Here is an example of how to use the method:

+`net.set_training_param(learning_rate=0.5, return_error=True)`

+`train_error, training_score, validation_score = net.trainAndValidate(dataset, targets, 0.9)`

+In this example the given data set is randomly split so that 90% of its data is used for the training, and the remaining 10% for the validation.

+#### Cross-validation
+The best way to asses the accuracy of the network when having only one data set available is to use the cross-validation procedure.
+This procedure consists in first randomly dividing the data set into N distinct segments.
+Then, the network is trained using data from N-1 of the segments and its performance is tested using the remaining segment.
+This procedure is repeated for each of the N possible choices for the segment which is omitted from the training process, and the accuracy averaged over all N results.

+Cross-validation can be performed with the method `cross_validation`.

+Here is an example of how to use the method:

+`average_score = net.cross_validation(dataset, target, N)`